O JARGON BUSTER

 The route should be cross-country as much as possible

-(although it must remain possible to reliably find the controls from
+remain possible to reliably find the controls from the

 - Grid Reference